bcraig83/beehive/README.md

 - We call out to an (imagined) API via the DrumClient.
 This is simply a dummy implementation.
 - The response is persisted into the database.
 - The response is also returned to the caller.

+The tests prove the basic functionality, including confirming that we are persisting the correct data to the database and that we are sending the correct parameter over to the "API".